 Keeping a stack of seat pads in the corner such as the Lilypad Stacker Set.

-Using adjustable height tables (it’s recommended that you only use manual height adjustable tables if you are just changing the height once or twice a week; it’s a fairly labour intensive process).
+Using adjustable height tables (it’s recommended that you only use manual height adjustable tables if you are just changing the height once or twice a week).

 If the room is being used for other purposes besides a classroom, it is important to take them into consideration but not let the ancillary uses of the room dictate the design of the classroom.